yogicohen/DH-mini-proj/README.md

 * You should have python 3.6.x or higher and pandas library installed.
 * wikidata_actor_africanamericans_imdbid.csv and wikidata_filmactor_africanamericans_imdbid.csv were created ahead with wikidata-query service.
-* Steps 5 and 6 may take a lot of time because of very large datasets and inefficient implementation.
+* Steps 5 and 6 may take a lot of time because of very large datasets and somewhat inefficient implementation.
 * Each script file contains instructions for needed files and their location.

 1. From IMDb-datasets page (https://www.imdb.com/interfaces/), download files: